boldflight/BibleConverter/test_EPUB/output/2tim.md

 [16] But avoid profane chatter, because those occupied with it will stray further and further into ungodliness, [17] and their message will spread its infection like gangrene.
 Hymenaeus and Philetus are in this group.
 [18] They have strayed from the truth by saying that the resurrection has already occurred, and they are undermining some people’s faith.
-[19] However, God’s solid foundation remains standing, bearing this seal: “The Lord knows those who are his,” and “Everyone who confesses the name of the Lord must turn away from evil.”
+[19] However, God’s solid foundation remains standing, bearing this seal: “**_The Lord knows those who are his_**,” and “Everyone who confesses the name of the Lord must turn away from evil.”

 [20] Now in a wealthy home there are not only gold and silver vessels, but also ones made of wood and of clay, and some are for honorable use, but others for ignoble use.
 [21] So if someone cleanses himself of such behavior, he will be a vessel for honorable use, set apart, useful for the Master, prepared for every good work.
 [22] But keep away from youthful passions, and pursue righteousness, faithfulness, love, and peace, in company with others who call on the Lord from a pure heart.